LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 ## Is PPSSPP supported by Refresh?

-Not at the moment, PPSSPP does not support the networking features that LBP uses, so it is unable to connect to custom servers.
+Not at the moment, PPSSPP does not support the networking features that LBP uses, so it is unable to connect to custom servers for the time being.

 ## I followed the PSP guide, but my game won't connect!